tiengo/fog-softlayer/examples/getting_started.md

 @sl = Fog::Compute[:softlayer]
 ```

-Remembering, you can always specify the username and api key to connect using another credential.
+Remember, you can always specify the username and api key to connect using another credential.